Enola Gay (song): Alternative versions

 In 1998, David Guetta & Joachim Garraud and Sash! made remixed versions of the song for the intended second disc of The OMD Singles.
 The second disc was dropped, and eventually only the Sash! remix appeared on The OMD Remixes EPs.
 In 2003 the double disc version was released in France only, which included the remixed versions by Guetta and Garraud as well.
 Hot Chip remixed the song to coincide with its 40th anniversary re-release.

 An early version of the song with a slightly different arrangement appears on the group's Peel Sessions 1979–1983 album.
 A live performance, recorded at the Guildhall in Portsmouth, England on 19 September 1980, is featured in the film Urgh!
 A Music War (1982).

-Musician Howard Jones covered the song during early live performances.